 Shelley Spector, co-founder of the Museum of PR, remembered Melissa "as an extremely smart, intellectually curious, empathetic, and kind person,” Spector also noted Melissa's interest in PR history.
 During visits to the Museum, Melissa “showed an impressive understanding not only of history, but the role that PR played in shaping it,” Spector said.

 “In fact, I had invited Melissa to speak about Denny Griswold, founder of PRNEWS, at our next Women's PR History event.
 She was really looking forward to that.”
 Melissa and Spector also planned to create an exhibit to honor Griswold and her contributions to PR.

-Melissa’s enthusiasm also struck Spector.
-“She was really enjoying her role as event planner and speaker” at PRNEWS, Spector said.
+Melissa’s enthusiasm struck Spector.
+“She was really enjoying her role as event planner and speaker” at PRNEWS.

 An Inner Glow and a Direct Editor